Bruce Lee：Kung Fu ‧ Art ‧ Life

 Presented by the Leisure and Cultural Services Department

-Jointly organised by the Bruce Lee Foundation and Hong Kong Heritage Museum
+Jointly organised by Bruce Lee Foundation and Hong Kong Heritage Museum

 Sponsored by Fortune Star Media Limited

-Born in San Francisco, Bruce Lee grew up in Hong Kong, where he enjoyed street fighting as a youngster; he was also a free-spirited child actor.
-At the age of 18, he went back to the US to pursue his studies, a journey that broadened the horizons of his life and his mind.
-With a passion to delve deep into the world of martial arts, this young man established his own kung fu training institute in the US.
-Merging philosophy into martial arts, he founded his own system, Jeet Kune Do, and became the pre-eminent kung fu grandmaster of his time.
-A charismatic actor, he also found fame in both the show business and martial arts community through his role as "Kato" in the US TV series The Green Hornet.
+Bruce Lee was born in San Francisco, but grew up in Hong Kong.
+He appeared in his first film while still a baby.
+At the age of 10, he was cast in a starring role in a movie that made him famous as a free-spirited child actor.
+When he was 18, he returned to the US to pursue his studies, a journey that broadened the horizons of both his life and his mind.
+With a passion to delve deep into the world of martial arts, the young man established his own kung fu training institute in the US.
+Merging philosophy and martial arts, he founded his own system, Jeet Kune Do, and became the pre-eminent kung fu grandmaster of his time.
+A charismatic actor, he also found fame in both the show business and martial arts communities through his role as "Kato" in the US TV series The Green Hornet.
 Returning to Hong Kong in the early 1970s, he starred in a number of classic kung fu movies, including The Big Boss, Fist of Fury, The Way of the Dragon and Enter the Dragon.
 His dynamism as a film star and his achievements in the field of martial arts took the world by storm and made him an international icon.

-Bruce Lee passed away 40 years ago, but his spirit lives on.
-In collaboration with the Bruce Lee Foundation of the US, the Hong Kong Heritage Museum has gathered together more than 600 items of Bruce Lee memorabilia from local and overseas collectors to create an exhibition that looks at Bruce Lee not only as a film star and martial artist, but also as a cultural phenomenon from a more comprehensive, in-depth and independent perspective.
-Visitors will be able to gain a greater insight into his achievements and contributions as well as his significance in popular culture, as the exhibition takes a new angle in presenting the legend of Bruce Lee.
+Bruce Lee passed away 45 years ago, but his spirit lives on.
+In collaboration with the Bruce Lee Foundation in the US, Hong Kong Heritage Museum has gathered more than 600 invaluable items of Bruce Lee memorabilia from local and overseas collectors for an exhibition that looks at Bruce Lee not only as a film star and martial artist, but also as a cultural phenomenon from a more comprehensive, in-depth and independent perspective.
+Visitors will be able to gain greater insight into his achievements and contributions, as well as his significance in popular culture, as the exhibition takes a new angle in presenting the legend of Bruce Lee.

 The documentary features many precious film clips and interviews with people closely associated with Bruce Lee, giving audiences an overview of Bruce Lee's short yet fruitful life.